stefan-hoeck/idris2-parser/docs/src/Parser.md

 for arithmetic expressions.
 Depending on your background, you might find the idea of manually writing a lexer and parser quite horrible.
-What about the nice combinator libraries we are used to when working with functional programming languages.
+What about the nice combinator libraries we are used to when working with functional programming languages?
 Well, we are going to look at those in the next section.

 <!-- vi: filetype=idris2:syntax=markdown